 What Is Adobe Commerce?

-Adobe Commerce is an ecommerce platform that specializes in highly customizable shopping cart systems for online stores.
-It offers merchants complete control over the appearance, functionality, and content of their shopping carts.
+Adobe Commerce is built on a platform formerly called Magento.
+(Adobe still calls its free, open-source version “Magento Open Source.”)
+Adobe Commere an ecommerce platform that specializes in highly customizable online stores.
+It offers merchants complete control over the appearance, functionality, and content of their online stores.

 Adobe Commerce Pricing Tiers